vittoriocandolo/gojolt/README.md

 It uses [dbus](https://github.com/godbus/dbus) to interact with the D-Bus message system.

+It works both on Gnome Shell on Xorg and on Wayland.

 ## Installation

 Binaries are provided under the [Releases](https://github.com/vittoriocandolo/gojolt/releases) section.

 Most Linux systems should be able to run them.

 ### Building from source